 Regardless of your age, if you are within five years of when you think you'll want to retire, you should start planning now.
 Build up cash reserves, develop projections based on various ages to start Social Security, and figure out how much you'll need to spend each year.
 Don't wait until the year you want to retire to start this planning.
 The more you prepare, the better off you'll be if unemployment forces you into retirement earlier than you had planned.

 If you want to retire early, and early means any time before the average retirement age, you'll need to plan for many more years in retirement than the average person would need.
 You could spend 25, 30, or even 40 years in retirement.
 There are several things to consider before you retire too early, such as how you will pay for health care costs, your longevity (how long you may live), and what you'll do with your time.

-You'll also want to evaluate when to start Social Security, and how to begin consolidating retirement accounts to make things easier to manage.
+You'll also want to evaluate when to start Social Security, and how to begin consolidating retirement accounts to make your financial situation easier to manage.

 Easing Into Your Golden Years

-If you have not saved enough, extending your retirement age from age 62 to an age 65 retirement can have a big impact on the financial success of your retirement plan.
-One of the reasons is that Medicare starts at 65 and prior to that paying for health care on your own can be expensive.
-Also, by working longer, you have three extra years of contributing to savings instead of withdrawing from savings.
+If you have not saved enough money, extending your retirement age from age 62 to age 65 can have a positive impact on the financial success of your retirement plan.
+One of the reasons is that Medicare begins at age 65, and, prior to that time, paying for health care on your own can be expensive.
+In addition, by working longer, you have three extra years to contribute to your savings instead of withdrawing from your savings.

 Working Longer: A Smart Move

 For those who plan on working past full retirement age, think carefully about when you will start your Social Security benefits.
 Some people think they can double dip and start Social Security early while also continuing to work.
 However, if you begin benefits early, you may be subject to the Social Security earnings limit, which will require you to pay some benefits back if you make too much money.